 Take Advantage of Bundling

-If you have both a homeowners and auto insurance policy with the same insurance company, you’ll likely be granted a multi-policy discount.
+If you have both a homeowners and auto insurance policy with the same insurance company, you’ll likely receive a multi-policy discount.
 By adding an umbrella policy, you can even get another discount, which offers additional liability coverage beyond the limits of your auto insurance.

 The bottom line is this: there are always ways for you to save money on your insurance premiums while keeping your teen safe at the same time.
 Give your insurance company a call to get a quote and discuss the number of options you can implement to save on adding your teenager to your auto insurance policy.
 Of course, your main priority is to keep your teen safe while they are behind the wheel; saving money on your auto insurance is a bonus.